Bielik20/ng-lazy-forms/README.md

 ```

 - `BaseMetadata` class extends LazyMetadata by adding properties used in field presentation.
-In this example it is only label but it could include "hint", "placeholder", "validators" etc.
+In this example, it is only the label but it could include "hint", "placeholder", "validators" etc.
 - `MetadataAccessor` wraps `getLazyMetadata` method to allow us easier access to metadata.
 - `metadata` function simply wraps setLazyMetadata function shielding it from the rest of the application.